-Table 3 shows the binary x86 code size of each insertion sort and sorting network variant.
-We determined their binary x86 code size by compiling the code (with -O3 optimization) and then disassembling the object file and identifying which functions in therein belong to the algorithm.
+Table 3 shows the binary x86 code size of each insertion sort and sorting network variant (size 2-16).
+We determined their binary x86 code size by compiling the code (with -03 optimization) and then disassembling the object file and identifying which functions therein belong to the algorithm.
 In Table 3 we also included the code size of std::sort, Register Sample Sort (RSS), and IPS4o, each excluding any subsorters.